tiagoporto/generator-swill-boilerplate/README.md

 │  │  │
 │  │  ├─ robots.txt //Give instructions about their site to search engines
 │  │  │
-│  │  ├─ favicon.ico //Icon for address bar and bookmark
-│  │  │
-│  │  └─ //HTML or PHP, etc Files
+│  │  └─ // HTML, PHP, etc Files
 │  │
-│  └─ src //Source files for the projects
+│  └─ src // Source files for the projects
-│       ├─ images //Original imagens, don't compressed │       │  │
+│       ├─ images // Original imagens, don't compressed
-│       │  ├─ sprite //Images to generate the sprite
 │       │  │
-│       │  └─ touch //Icons to Mobile
+│       │  ├─ sprite // Images to generate the sprite
 │       │  │
-│       │      ├─ chrome-touch-icon-192x192.png //Icon for Chrome on Android
+│       │  ├─ svg-sprite // Svgs to generate the svg-sprite
 │       │  │
-│       │      ├─ icon-128x128.png //Icon for Firefox on FirefoxOS
+│       │  └─ touch // Icons
 │       │      │
-│       │      ├─ tile.png //Tile icon for Win8
+│       │      ├─ chrome-touch-icon-192x192.png // Icon for Chrome on Android
 │       │      │
+│       │      ├─ icon-128x128.png // Icon for Firefox on FirefoxOS
+│       │      │
+│       │      ├─ tile.png // Tile icon for Win8
+│       │      │
-│       │      └─ tile-wide.png //Wide tile icon for Win8
+│       │      ├─ tile-wide.png // Wide tile icon for Win8
+│       │      │
+│       │      └─ // .jpg, .jpeg, .gif, .svg and .bmp to be compressed
 │       │
 │       ├─ scripts
 │       │  │
-│       │  ├─ angular //Development AngularJS
+│       │  ├─ angular // Development with AngularJS
 │       │  │
 │       │  ├─ dependencies
 │       │  │  │